 Common-sense adjustments would allow people to stay at work safely

-State Rep. Bradley Slagh today said the governor moved in the wrong direction when she put even more restrictions on people and job providers while extending her stay-at-home order until April 30.
+State Rep. Brad Paquette today said the governor moved in the wrong direction when she put even more restrictions on people and businesses while extending her stay-at-home order until April 30.

 Gov. Gretchen Whitmer ordered that stores no longer sell what she considers non-essential items and block off those areas so customers cannot access them.
 The governor also said she will not follow the latest guidelines issued by the federal government’s Cybersecurity and Infrastructure Security Agency that would allow more Michiganders to safely return to work while following social distancing guidelines.

-Slagh, of Zeeland, agrees it is important for people to continue social distancing to stop the spread of COVID-19, but said rather than issuing more restrictions the governor should focus on making common-sense adjustments to allow workers who can safely do their jobs to support their families.
+Paquette, of Niles, agrees it is important for people to continue social distancing to stop the spread of COVID-19, but said rather than issuing more restrictions, the governor should focus on making common-sense adjustments to allow workers who can safely do their jobs to support their families.